jaretthall/provider_calendar/AUTHENTICATION.md

 Your application is currently running in **Demo Mode** because Supabase is not configured.
 This provides:

-- ✅ Simple username/password login
+- ✅ Simple username/password login for testing
-- ✅ Immediate access for testing and demos
+- ✅ Immediate access for demos
 - ✅ All features work with localStorage
 - ✅ No setup required